AntoPISA/MAME_SupportFiles/category.ini/readme/readme.txt

 WhatsNew:
 =========
+2024/02/24: Fixed the query that generates "Bootlegs.ini" and "Not Bootlegs.ini" ini files.
 2024/02/22: Added a new ini file: Prototype.ini that lists MAME machines identified as "prototype".
 2024/02/09: Aligned files to MAME 0.262.
 The files can also be found here https://github.com/AntoPISA/MAME_SupportFiles.
 2023/12/05: Aligned files to MAME 0.261.